garybuckle/garybuckleblog/_posts/injury.md

 ---
-title: 'Things I learned from injury'
+title: "Things I learned from injury"
-excerpt: 'Active people do not react well to doing nothing.'
+excerpt: "Recovering from injury is pretty hard, especially when there is no or little physical feedback."
-coverImage: '/assets/blog/dynamic-routing/injurybear.jpg'
+coverImage: "/assets/blog/dynamic-routing/injurybear-small.png"
-date: '2021-11-03T05:35:07.322Z'
+date: "2021-11-03T05:35:07.322Z"
 author:
   name: Gary Buckle
-  picture: '/assets/blog/authors/injurybear.jpg'
+  picture: "/assets/blog/authors/injurybear-small.png"
 ogImage:
-  url: '/assets/blog/dynamic-routing/injury.png'
+  url: "/assets/blog/dynamic-routing/injury.png"
 ---

-# Things I have learned from injury.
+## Things I have learned from injury.

 Active people do not react well to doing nothing.
 I am no exception but as I sat in the spring sunshine resting and believe me, there was lots of resting.
 I began to contemplate how I could make the best out of the situation.
 The best out of not doing what I have loved doing for a long time.
+I was bang in the middle or preparing for a marathon in Copenhagen.
+Boom!
+I tore the retina in my right eye!

+## What not to do!

+Do not underestimate the fact that you have to recover and that is very much dependant on the injury.
+In my case it took 5 weeks before I was told that I could do _light exercise_.
+I did what I considered to be _light exercise_ by skipping, jumping rope for twenty minutes.
+Afterwhich I had no vision

-Easy answers came first:
+## Easy answers came first:

 - The bits of me that had been complaining about the running and the squash like my left foot, with the [Plantar fasciitis](https://en.wikipedia.org/wiki/Plantar_fasciitis), a feature since the Berlin Marathon.
-After saturday morning pressure sessions with my [coach](https://www.darrenwithey.co.uk).
+After Saturday morning pressure sessions with my [coach](https://www.darrenwithey.co.uk).
-  I would hobble around avoiding puttting pressure on my left foot.
+  I would hobble around avoiding putting pressure on my left foot.

 - My wife would see more of me.
 - I would have time to read more!